 For many services your best choice is to check with the local council.

 A list of all district councils in the area is provided by the Department of Internal Affairs.

 You can contact Inland Revenue (IR) online, by phone or in person at offices in Christchurch, Ashburton and Timaru.
 For a personal appointment contact IR first by phone.
-Free interpreters are available for phone calls - when your call is answered, say "Language Line", and what language you require.
+Free interpreters are available for phone calls - when your call is answered, ask for "Ezispeak" and the language you require.

 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
 Find out more on the IRD website.

 To find your nearest postshop or Kiwibank use this site.
 You can also find other information about postal services here

 Use this directory to locate and contact support in the Canterbury region for services relating to addiction, basic needs, disaster recovery, education and training, employment, ethnic services, family violence, health, mentors, legal and civil services, mental health, parenting and caregiving, special needs and disability, youth services and ISO capability.

 OUTLineNZ is a free, nationwide specialist helpline and counselling service offering support for Lesbian, Gay, Bisexual and Transgender (LGBT) people and for people questioning their gender identity/sexual orientation.
 It is staffed by trained volunteers, and qualified counsellors also offer affordable face to face counselling at OUTLineNZ’s Auckland office or via Skype.

 Phone them for free on 0800 688 5463.

 The Community Information Christchurch website provides contact information for community groups in the region.